-In the fall of 2020, CHEWV reported about a worrisome trend across WV: counties pushing to enroll homeschoolers in order to assign Eligibility Information System (EIS) numbers to them.
+In the fall of 2020, CHEWV reported about a worrisome trend across WV: counties pushing to enroll homeschoolers in order to assign Education Information System (EIS) numbers to them.
 This 2020 push included other disturbing actions like home visits and approval processes, none of which were legal.
 As parents better understood the actual requirements of the WV law and pushed back, things settled down.

 However, “settled down” is not the same as “went away.”
 Sometimes when we assume things are okay and we let down our guard, the issue reemerges.
 Unfortunately, the push for EIS assignment is still alive and well.

 The Education Information System (EIS) is a data system designed for tracking students.
 Several states’ school systems utilize the system to track student data such as addresses, DOB, grade level, and performance.